BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/matched_play_guide/additional_rules.md

 ### ESCALATION EVENTS

 Some events like to use what is known as an Escalation format for the armies that the players will use.
-What this means is that players will start with a small Army, then add more and more to their Army following each game – though they cannot remove anything from their Army after it has been added in.
+What this means is that players will start with a small Army, then add more and more to their Army following each game - though they cannot remove anything from their Army after it has been added in.

-This means that players’ armies will evolve from game to game, providing a fresh challenge each round for all the players at the event.
+This means that players' armies will evolve from game to game, providing a fresh challenge each round for all the players at the event.

 *For example: In a two-day event, players may start off with 500 points for the first two games, then increase to 600 points for the second two games.
 On the second day they play the first two games at 750 points, before playing the final game at 1,000 points.*